 Method:

-Trim the jackfruit, removing center core.
-Chop or pull remaining pieces into Set aside.
+Trim the jackfruit, removing the center core.
+Chop or pull the remaining pieces and set aside.

-Heat the oil in a large skillet over medium-high Add onion and sauté until onions are golden brown, about 7 minutes.
-Add garlic and sauté until fragrant, about 20 seconds.
+Heat the oil in a large skillet over medium-high.
+Add the onion and sauté until golden brown, about 7 minutes.
+Add the garlic and sauté until fragrant, about 20 seconds.

 Jackfruit

-Add jackfruit, salt, paprika, cumin, chili powder, syrup, chipotle peppers and adobo sauce, soy sauce, water, and lime Stir to coat and reduce to a simmer.
+Add jackfruit, salt, paprika, cumin, chili powder, syrup, chipotle peppers, adobo sauce, soy sauce, water, and lime.
+Stir to coat and reduce to a simmer.
 Cover and cook until the jackfruit has absorbed the sauce and the sauce has thickened slightly, about 30 minutes, stirring occasionally.
-Further, use the back of the spoon to break the jackfruit up into smaller pieces, if desired.
+Further, use the back of the spoon to break the jackfruit into smaller pieces, if desired.

 Source: The Culinary Institute of America